edwfermon707/kea/doc/sphinx/arm/ext-netconf.rst

 .. note::

     kea-netconf fetches the entire configuration from any Sysrepo datastore in a single get-config NETCONF operation.
-Prior to the introduction of this performance improvement in Kea 2.3.2, a get-config operation would be done for each leaf and leaf-list node.
-Since this required an extensive overhaul, kea-netconf is considered experimental until the release of the following stable Kea, to be versioned 2.4.0.
+It underwent an extensive overhaul from the approach prior to Kea 2.3.2 where a get-config operation was done for each leaf and leaf-list node.
+Because of the broad changes, kea-netconf is considered experimental.

 .. _operation-example-errors: